Our History

 Preschool:

-3 and 4 year olds engage in interactive learnign based on curriculum aligned with the Charter School
+3 and 4-year-olds engage in interactive learning based on a curriculum aligned with the Charter School.

 K-6 Charter School:

-Small classes and dedicated teachers build a strong foundation of literacy
+We offer small classrom sizes with dedicated teachers who build a strong foundation of literacy.

 Adult Education: